 4.0 Discussion

 We aimed to conceptually replicate the findings of increased subjective pleasure and liking of opioids after childhood adversity (12) in patients administered an intravenous opioid before undergoing surgery.
 Our analyses did not support the hypothesis that cumulatively more experiences of childhood adversity would heighten ratings of drug liking and feeling good after opioid injection in day surgery patients on the operating table (N = 151).
 Rather, the findings indicated an inverse relationship: Patients with higher levels of childhood adversity reported significantly less liking of the effects.
-Exploratory subgroup analysis restricted to patients matching the groups included in the original study (‘none’ or ‘severe’ in at least one CTQ domain) showed a non-significant pattern of change in feeling good that was consistent with the original study, providing very preliminary support for a non-linear effect of childhood adversity that should be examined with greater sample sizes.
+Exploratory subgroup analysis restricted to patients matching the groups included in the original study (‘none’ or ‘severe’ in at least one CTQ domain) showed a non-significant pattern of change in feeling good that was consistent with the original study, allowing for a non-linear effect of childhood adversity that should be examined with greater sample sizes.
 Childhood adversity scores were linearly associated with higher anxiety, depression, loneliness, and pain catastrophising, in line with previous literature (36-38), including the study we aimed to conceptually replicate (12).

 There are many possible explanations for the lack of replication of the previously reported association between childhood adversity and positive opioid effects.
 Impending surgery is a stressful situation, whereas participants in the previous study volunteered for a drug experiment designed to limit stress.
-(39)The relatively low opioid liking among patients with greater childhood adversity histories could be related to psychological responses to the stressor e.g., a desire to remain in control.
+The pre-existing stress experienced as part of surgery may limit or alter the subjective effects of opioids, in line with the ‘state-dependent’ perspective of opioids on behaviour (39).
+Different psychological responses to the acute stress of surgery in patients with greater childhood adversities could have contributed to lower opioid liking e.g., an increased desire to remain in control.
 Note that the reported inverse effect on liking is modest, with a 0.6-point reduction in liking of the pre-surgical opioid injection per 10 percentage point increase in childhood adversity.
+Demographic differences between this patient sample and the prior study sample, such as older age and higher body weight (kg), may have contributed to different drug effects.
 The present data also deviate substantially from the original study in the timing of drug effects measures.
 Here, responses were given between 1-3 minutes after a substantial intravenous dose of remifentanil or oxycodone.
 In contrast, after intramuscular morphine or saline (placebo) in the previous study, greater positive effects were found after the first measure (at 15 minutes), whereas significantly reduced nausea and dizziness emerged after 90 minutes in people with childhood adversity.
 It is conceivable that the impact of childhood adversity on positive subjective effects may become more pronounced after a longer duration of time following the dose.
 In healthy people, a biphasic pattern has been described where initial positive responses to opioids are followed by increasing ratings of nausea, dizziness and higher disliking of the drug effects (e.g., 40, 41).